History of Marines in Timeline

 In 1917, the Stavka ordered formation of naval infantry brigades from surplus ship crew or shore duty sailors, building on the visuals of the mutinied sailors of Petrograd.

-In 1919, the 32nd Marine Brigade's origin can be traced back as the 32nd Infantry Regiment.
+In 1919, the brigade traces its origin as the 32nd Infantry Regiment.

-In 1920, the Royal Australian Naval Brigade was disbanded and volunteers were absorbed into the Royal Australian Naval Reserve.
+In 1920, the Naval Brigade was disbanded and volunteers were absorbed into the Royal Australian Naval Reserve.

-In 1921, prior to World War II, members of the Soviet Naval Infantry took part in the mutiny against the Soviet government by the Baltic Fleet garrison on the Kronstadt island fort on the back end of the Russian Civil War.
+In 1921, members of the Soviet Naval Infantry took part in the mutiny against the Soviet government by the Baltic Fleet garrison on the Kronstadt island fort on the back end of the Russian Civil War.
 The mutiny was quickly put down by Soviet forces with retaliation against the rebels by the Soviet government resulting in their eventual execution.

-Following the 1911 Revolution, in 1931 Japan started the invasion of Manchuria as part of Japan's imperial expansion into China.
+In 1931, Japan invaded Manchuria as part of its imperial expansion into China.

-In 1932, the Royal Thai Marine Corps was founded, when the first battalion was formed with the assistance of the United States Marine Corps.
+In 1932, the Royal Thai Marine Corps was founded with the formation of the first battalion, assisted by the United States Marine Corps.

 1932: Creation of Regimiento de Infanteria de Marina Riachuelo

-In the final stages of the Chaco War from 1932–1935, the three-battalion sized Regimiento de Infanteria de Marina Riachuelo was created for Paraguayan Marine Corps.
+In the final stages of the Chaco War, specifically between 1932–1935, the three-battalion sized Regimiento de Infanteria de Marina Riachuelo was created.

 Between 1935 and 1938, the Argentine marines reappeared in the form of five battalions of Marine Infantry, serving both on board ship and in coastal defense fortifications.